Glasgow Hutchesons Aloysians RFC: History

-The club was established by the 2002 merger between Glasgow Southern RFC and Hutchesons' - Aloysians' RFC.
+The club was established by the 2002 merger between "Glasgow Southern RFC" and "Hutchesons' - Aloysians' RFC".
 The former club was originally known as Clarkston but was renamed in 1995 with the ambition of creating the premier side on the south side of Glasgow.
 The latter club was also formed as the result of an earlier merger between the former pupils (FPs) clubs of Hutchesons' Grammar School and St Aloysius' College.
 The merged club is now firmly established as the premier club on the south side of Glasgow.

 Hutchesons' GSFP

-The club was formed in 1923 playing out of Auldhouse, the school's sports ground in Eastwood (near Thornliebank).
+The club was formed in 1923 playing at Auldhouse, the school's sports ground in Eastwood (near Thornliebank).
 Admitted as a full member of the Scottish Rugby Union in 1937, the Hutchesons’ Club entered the National League system in Season 1973 at 2nd Division level, having dispensed with tradition to some degree by opting for "Open" status two years previously, a significant decision forced, by necessity, on many Scottish F.P.
 Clubs at that time.

 1990 was to see further constitutional change when the club agreed amalgamation with close friends and one time rivals to form Hutchesons' Aloysians R.F.C.